Nschennum/kc_realestate/README.md

 ## KC Real Estate

-This app uses Django's Framework with Python;built on Windows via Bash Shell and Vitual Enviroment; a PostgreSQL database is used; and basic HTML, Bootstrap, JQuery, and Lightbox were utilized for styling/functionality.
+This app uses Django's Framework with Python; built on Windows via Bash Shell and Vitual Enviroment; a PostgreSQL database is used; and basic HTML, Bootstrap, JQuery, and Lightbox were utilized for styling/functionality.

 ## Description